wonhyeongseo/logAnalysis_Udacity/README.md

 ## How to use:
 (Assuming you have installed the Requirements by their **default** settings...)
-1. Donwload analysis.py in this github dipository.
-2. Download [Vagrantfile](https://github.com/udacity/fullstack-nanodegree-vm), and create_views.sql from this dipository.
+1. Download analysis.py, Vagrantfile, and create_views.sql from this dipository.
-3. Download newsdata.sql from [link](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)
+2. Download newsdata.sql from [link](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)
-4. Put analysis.py, Vagrantfile, newsdata.sql into a new directory called 'vagrant' inside another directory.
+3. Put analysis.py, Vagrantfile, newsdata.sql into a new directory called 'vagrant' inside another directory.
 (For example, "Downloads/logAnalysis/vagrant")
-5. Open Git CMD, and navigate to the directory in step 4.
+4. Open Git CMD, and navigate to the directory in step 4.
-6. Type "vagrant up".
+5. Type "vagrant up".
 If this doesn't work, check if your computer's [Intel Virtual Technology is enabled in the BIOS](http://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html).
-7. If "Done installing your virtual machine!" shows in the conosle, you are ready to type in, "vagrant ssh".
+6. If "Done installing your virtual machine!" shows in the conosle, you are ready to type in, "vagrant ssh".
-8. Congradulations!
+7. Congradulations!
 You are inside your virtual machine.
 Type in, "cd /vagrant".
-9. Type in "psql -d news -f newsdata.sql".
+8. Type in "psql -d news -f newsdata.sql".
 This will connect to your installed database server.
-10. Now type in "psql -d news -f create_views.sql".
+9. Now type in "psql -d news -f create_views.sql".
 This will create views needed for the python script.
-11. Run the logAnalysis tool by typing "python analysis.py"
+10. Run the logAnalysis tool by typing "python analysis.py"
-12. Check your results with the analysisresults.txt.
+11. Check your results with the analysisresults.txt.
 If different, please message me.

 Sources: Udacity's Full Stack Web Developer NanoDegree Program